 There are plenty of good reasons to calculate, understand and focus on CLV - from increasing revenue and brand loyalty to reducing acquisition costs.

 So now it's time to get out the calculators, crunch the numbers and learn your CLV benchmark.
 Then you and your team can get started with these five CLV optimization strategies today.
+Wish you had more time to focus on your brand's CLV?
+Check out the aforementioned Shoptet's customer loyalty software for an easy-to-use tool that does the heavy lifting for you!

 Start an effective loyalty system for Shoptet today that will work for you forever.